HerveFrezza-Buet/cxsom/experiments/basic-xsom/README.md

 You can close the variable scanning windows, since it reads the files periodically.
 Frozen input settings still need to be there (see previous section).

-If you are restarting from scratch, do the following to be abloe to generate a movie.
+If you are restarting from scratch, do the following to be able to generate a movie.
 Otherwise, skip these commands.

 ```